From Patna

-Yes, there’ll obviously be the usual hustle-bustle and the motley crowd of passengers jostling to get past you at the railway station.
+Yes, there’ll be the usual hustle-bustle and the motley crowd of passengers jostling to get past you at the railway station.
 But the surprise element – a pleasant one – bares open upon you as soon as you step out of the railway station.
-You find a majestic temple and a big mosque located at a short distance to each other greeting you.
+You find a majestic temple and a big mosque located at a short distance from each other greeting you.
 The canopy of the temple and the minaret of the mosque are in the same alignment, creating an impression that both structures are greeting each other.

 Members of both majority and minority communities have their shops sitting in close vicinity of the temple and mosque eking out their business footfalls peacefully.
 Cultural bonding in this part of the country has traversed ages – before and after the “Azimabad” days.
 The capital city of Bihar has generally been an epitome of communal harmony over the course of history barring odd events.